shubhranshu-pandey/Lost-and-Found/README.md

 # 🔍 Lost & Found Portal

 A comprehensive web application for managing lost and found items with an approval workflow system.
-Built with Node.js, Express, React, and SQLite.
+This project demonstrates a full-stack web application built with modern technologies including Node.js, Express, React, and SQLite.

+## 🎯 **What is this Project?**

+This is a **Lost & Found Portal** - a web-based system that allows users to:
+- **Report lost items** - Submit detailed descriptions of lost belongings
+- **Report found items** - Help return found items to their rightful owners
+- **Browse listings** - Search through all submitted items
+- **Claim items** - Securely claim items that belong to you
+- **Moderate content** - Admin panel for approving/rejecting submissions

+### **Key Features:**
+- 🔐 **Approval Workflow** - All submissions must be approved by moderators
+- 🛡️ **Secure Access** - Protected moderator dashboard with authentication
+- 📱 **Responsive Design** - Works perfectly on all devices
+- 🔄 **Real-time Updates** - Instant status changes and notifications
+- 📊 **Status Tracking** - Items progress through: Pending → Approved → Claimed

 ## ✨ Features